3sidedcube/laravel-api-errors/README.md

 #### Automatically returning the exception response

-If you want to automatically return the JSON response from the exception, you can add the exception to the `$doNotReport` array in your `app/Exceptions/Handler.php` like so:
+If you want to automatically return the JSON response from the exception, you can add the exception to the `$dontReport` array in your `app/Exceptions/Handler.php` like so:

 ```php